-Uttar Pradesh Police shoot two men accused in Bahraich violence case
+Uttar Pradesh Police shoot two men accused in Bahraich communal violence case

+When the accused persons were taken near the Nepal border to recover arms, they tried to run away, leading to shots being fired, claimed the police.

-Two men accused in a case pertaining to the communal violence that broke in Uttar Pradesh’s Bahraich were shot by the police on Thursday, reported PTI, quoting unidentified officials.
+Two men accused in a case pertaining to the communal violence that broke in Uttar Pradesh’s Bahraich were shot by the police on Thursday, reported PTI.

-The men were shot while allegedly attempting to flee to Nepal, which shares a border with Bahraich.

 Five men, including the two injured, were arrested after the firing, The Times of India reported.
 Additional Director General of Police (Law and Order) Amitabh Yash identified the two injured men as Sarfaraz and Talim.
 The three others who were arrested are Mohammed Fahim, Hamid and Afzal.

-Bahraich Superintendent of Police Vrinda Shukla confirmed the arrests, ANI reported.
-“Two of them have been injured in police firing,” she added.

-On Sunday, 22-year-old Ram Gopal Mishra reportedly died of a gunshot wound in Bahraich after clashes between the Hindu and Muslim communities during a Durga idol immersion procession.
+They are accused in the killing of 22-year-old Ram Gopal Mishra, who reportedly died of a gunshot wound on Sunday in Bahraich after clashes between the Hindu and Muslim communities during a Durga idol immersion procession.

+The five accused men were taken near the Nepal border to recover weapons, ANI quoted Uttar Pradesh Director General of Police Prashant Kumar as saying.
+Bahraich shares a border with Nepal.

+“The two accused [Sarfaraz and Talim] tried to run away,” Kumar said.
+“As they tried to run away, shots were fired.”
+He said that the two men were injured in the firing.

-The communal clashes, in the Mahsi tehsil under the Hardi police station limits, erupted after miscreants threw stones and fired gunshots at the procession.
+On Sunday, the communal clashes in the Mahsi tehsil under the Hardi police station limits erupted after miscreants threw stones and fired gunshots at the procession.
 The microphone used in the procession was also disconnected.

 A total of 26 accused, including the primary suspect identified as Salman, were earlier arrested in connection with Mishra’s killing.